adamma-da/publish-chart-circleci/docs/README.md

 Guide:

-1. Set up the gitlab page using a branch.
+1. Set up the github page using a branch.

 2. Put some charts into the charts folder.